MartinEesmaa/VVCEasy/README.md

 VLC Custom build of o266player only accepts to run 64-bit / x64 on your computer.
 32-bit / x86 won't work.

-This cannot be run on Windows 8.0 / Windows Server 2008 or older to play VVC of VLC Custom build.
+This cannot be run on Windows Vista / Windows Server 2008 or older and Windows 8.0 to play VVC of VLC Custom build.
 Note: I'm trying to work it out of VLC 3.0.16.

 # Compile of VVCEasy